yemicoded/menu-management/README.md

 ## How to run the project locally

-1. clone the project
+1. clone the project to your local machine
+2. run `npm install` to install all the project dependencies
-2. remane the `.env.example` in the root directory to `.env`
+3. remane the `.env.example` in the root directory to `.env`
-3. replace the `MONGO_DB_URL` with a live or local mongodb connection string
+4. replace the `MONGO_DB_URL` with a live or local mongodb connection string
-4. run the server using `npm run dev`
+5. run the server using `npm run dev`

 ## Available Endpoints